citusdata/podyn/README.md

 ...
 ```

 The changes are processed in batches and new fields are added to the table as columns.
-The changes are translated into DELETE or INSERT INTO ..
-ON CONFLICT (UPSERT) statements that are sent to postgres using a connection pool in such a way that the ordering of changes to the same key is preserved.
+The changes are translated into delete  or upsert statements that are sent to postgres using a connection pool in such a way that the ordering of changes to the same key is preserved.

 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
 The checkpoints are stored in DynamoDB tables prefixed with `d2p_migration_`.